GeoscienceAustralia/dea-notebooks/README.md

 [DEA Knowledge Hub](https://docs.dea.ga.gov.au/).

-This repository contains Jupyter Notebooks and Python tools for for analysing DEA's satellite data products.
+This repository contains Jupyter Notebooks and Python tools for analysing DEA's satellite data products.
 The notebooks are designed to demonstrate how to use the tools and data to conduct a broad range of geospatial analyses.
 They also demonstrate how to integrate with other open-source software such as [Open Data Cube](https://www.opendatacube.org/) and